golemfactory/yagna-docs/requestor-tutorials/task-processing-development/README.md

 # Task Model development

 {% hint style="warning" %}
-The documentation is undergoing work and this article is only here because the Python/yapapi parts have not yet been migrated.
+The documentation is undergoing work.
 For the NodeJS or dApp articles, refer to the [new creator documentation](https://docs.golem.network/creators/).
 {% endhint %}

 ## Introduction